quietboil/sibyl/README.md

 - Shards
 - Direct path load

 Some of these features will be added in the upcoming releases.
 Some will likely be kept on a backburner until the need arises or they are explicitly requested.
 And some might never be implemented.
+The latter category includes those that are incompatible with nonblocking execution.

 [1]: https://docs.oracle.com/en/database/oracle/oracle-database/19/lnoci/index.html
 [2]: https://docs.oracle.com/en/database/oracle/oracle-database/19/comsc/installing-sample-schemas.html#GUID-1E645D09-F91F-4BA6-A286-57C5EC66321D